fennovj/azure-notes/dva_c01_exam/07_lambda.md

 - Allow code changes without having to deploy an entirely new version, meaning easier deployments
 - Prevent hardcoded stuff, like bucket or secret names.
 Makes it easier to e.g. do multitenancy.

+However, you cannot pass environment on a per-request basis, for that you need parameters.

 Passing 'parameters' to a lambda is different, this is done in the 'event'.
 E.g. if you pass the "foo" parameter, you can access that in the lambda by running `event["foo"]` (syntax depending on language)
 How you pass the parameter depends on the method request/mapping template: API gateway has a way of defining parameters directly, based on the input request.

 ## Execution environment

 Th execution environment is essentially the VM that lambda runs in.
 This is mainly important if you develop your own runtimes/extensions, since the environment will send 'INIT' and 'SHUTDOWN' signals to them.
-Essentially due to the serverless nature, these 'INIT' and 'SHUTDOWN' can happen at any time.
+Essentially due to the serverless nature, these 'INIT' and 'SHUTDOWN' can happen at any time, and you can pick them up if you want.
+Pretty advanced feature though.